J. Ogden Pittsburgh

 Small advertisements placed in the Pittsburgh Daily Post in 1857 and 1858 read, “BOTTLERS. – John Ogden & Co.
 Bottlers, No. 187 First street, would respectfully inform the public that they have constantly on hand a large supply of Sarsaparilla, Mineral Water, Ale, and Porter, of the bust quality.
 The attention of families is particularly directed to the fact that they bottle Wainwright’s Ale in its purest state.
 Physicians recommend it to families on account of its wholesome and strengthening qualities.”

 There are bottles that represent his new company, one being a champagne cider bottle embossed on one side, ‘JOHN OGDEN & Co.
-NO. 187 FIRST STREET’ in three lines and on the other side ‘CHAMPAGNE CIDER PITTSBURGH’ in three lines (pictured above).
+NO. 187 FIRST STREET’ in three lines and on the other side ‘CHAMPAIGN CIDER PITTSBURGH’ in three lines (pictured above).
+Note spelling error for champagne.
 On both sides, the first line of embossed copy is arched over straight line copy.
 There is an improved pontil and a big blob top collar.

 John Ogden drops from Pittsburgh directories in 1867 where he is last listed living in the Oakland area of Pittsburgh the previous year and most of the years during his business dealings in Pittsburgh.
 The name Oakland first appeared in 1839 in a local paper, the Harris’ Intelligencer.
 The area got its name from the abundance of oak trees found on the farm of William Eichenbaum, who settled there in 1840.
 Oakland developed rapidly following the Great Fire of 1845 in downtown Pittsburgh, with many people moving out to suburban territory.